 If you have sun spots, age spots, or other skin discolorations, get a good hyperpigmentation cream such as SkinCeuticals Pigment Regulator, which uses the proven lightener hydroquinone.
 Any cream with kojic acid, azelaic acid, licorice, or Vitamin C is a good choice for brightening your skin.
 You can use these creams for spot treatments or for larger areas of discoloration.
 Be sure to treat the spots each day in order to lighten them, and then use a good sunblock to prevent further damage.

 Using a brightening product along with an exfoliator on a regular basis is a good way to lighten dark spots on the skin.
 You need to be very consistent with your use of these products, otherwise, they won’t work.

 Tretinoin and Other Prescription Retinols

-All retinols work to eliminate wrinkles and the signs of skin aging by helping to build collagen in the skin, and many dermatologists recommend retinols for all age groups in order to renew the skin.
+All retinol work to eliminate wrinkles and the signs of skin aging by helping to build collagen in the skin, and many dermatologists recommend retinol for all age groups in order to renew the skin.
 Retinols are especially necessary for women in their forties since wrinkles will start to become more prevalent.
 Added bonus – if you suffer from the occasional breakout tretinoin will heal that too.

 If you begin using a retinol product, be sure to avoid the sun as much as possible and to apply SPF 30 or higher anytime you go outside.
 Retinols make skin more susceptible to sun damage, which can, in turn, cause more signs of aging.
-Your skin may not react well to retinols at first.
-Skin can turn red and peel from prescription retinols, so ease them into your routine slowly and be sure to moisturize thoroughly while using them.
+Your skin may not react well to retinol at first.
+Skin can turn red and peel from prescription retinol, so ease them into your routine slowly and be sure to moisturize thoroughly while using them.